gautam-dev-maker/mushak/README.md

 ### Designing Mount

 * **Issue** : The main issues faced in designing the Mount were As the Gears acquired were of a smaller diameter, there was an issue of interference between the bearing and the motor.
 As they were too close, it was impossible to 3D print a mount with the thickness less than 1mm.
-* **Solution** : The solution opted for this was to actually disalign the motor and the shaft to give room the bearing housing to be #d printed.
+* **Solution** : The solution opted for this was to actually disalign the motor and the shaft to give room the bearing housing to be 3D printed.
 This enabled us to print a more stable base due to the stronger Shaft housing.
 Below images demonstrate how it was done.

 | ![](./assets/mount.PNG)            | ![](./assets/mount_assem.PNG) | ![](./assets/mount_assem_transparent.PNG) | ![](./assets/mount_full.PNG) |